 In March, a successful operation to support resisting 3e REI outposts occurred near That Khe, along RC4.
 Simultaneously, the 2nd Company left Lang Son and moved to That Khe.

-On April 16, the unit saw its very first combat jump.
-West of Hanoi, in the Phu Tho region, the 1st Platoon, 3rd Company under Lieutenant Gilbert Roy carried out an airborne operation and jumped over Cha Vai, an outpost previously attacked by the Viet Minh.
+On April 16, the unit saw its first combat jump.
+West of Hanoi, in the Phu Tho region, the 1st Platoon, 3rd Company under Lieutenant Gilbert Roy carried out an airborne operation and jumped over Cha Vai, an outpost that the Viet Minh had previously attacked.

-Attack of Loung Phai.
-On April 25, a supply convoy moving on RC4 was attacked by the Viet Minh near Loung Phai, north of That Khe.
-The French had 11 men killed, and 31 wounded or missed; the majority of the casualties were 3e REI legionnaires.
-However, 2nd Company, 1er BEP men were also among the wounded.
-Thereafter, the company returned to Lang Son.
+On April 25, the Viet Minh attacked a supply convoy moving on RC4 near Loung Phai, north of That Khe.
+Eleven French soldiers were killed, while 31 were wounded or missing; the majority of the casualties were 3e REI legionnaires.
+However, 2nd Company 1er BEP men were also among the wounded.
+Afterward, the company returned to Lang Son.

 April 29 marked another combat jump, this time carried out by the whole battalion, as part of Operation Pomone I. The 1er BEP’s three companies jumped over Colonial Road 2 (RC2) near Phu Loc, northwest of Hanoi.
-The legionnaires would clear the sector of any enemy, until May 3.
-About 50 Viet Minh rebels were captured.
+Through May 3, the legionnaires cleared the sector of any enemy, capturing about 50 Viet Minh rebels.

-In early May, the 2nd Company returned to Hanoi, after five months spent in the Lang Son region.
-The same month, the 1st and 3rd Companies, 1er BEP participated in Operation Pomone II, to seize Tuyen Quang and clear the sector.
-During two weeks, over 170 Viet Minh rebels were killed; 1er BEP legionnaires also captured almost 40 mortars.
+In early May, the 2nd Company returned to Hanoi after spending five months in the Lang Son region.
+The same month, the 1st and 3rd Companies, 1er BEP participated in Operation Pomone II to seize Tuyen Quang and clear the sector.
+Over the course of two weeks, more than 170 Viet Minh rebels were killed; 1er BEP legionnaires also captured almost 40 mortars.

 On May 31, the semi-autonomous Parachute Company of 3e REI (Cie Para) was disbanded and its men incorporated into the 1er BEP.